The Adventures of Covan the Brown-haired: Synopsis

 A goat herder and his wife had three sons and a daughter.
 One day, the daughter vanished while tending the kids.
 The kids came home.
 Her parents could not find her.

 Ardan, the eldest son, declared he would set out in search of his sister.
 His mother reproved him for not asking his father first.
 But since he had made a vow, she made two cakes, a large one and a little one, and asked which one he wanted, the big one without her blessing or the little one with it.
 He picked the large cake.
 When a raven asked him for some, he refused it.
 Then he came to an old man in a cottage, with a young woman combing her hair of gold.
 The old man offered to let him watch his three cows for a year.
 The young woman warned against it, but he refused her advice rudely and took the service anyway.

 The old man told him to follow the cows, because they knew good pasture, and to never leave them.
 But the first day watching the cows, he saw a golden cock and a silver hen, and let them distract him, and also a staff of gold and a staff of silver.
 When he brought them back, the cows had no milk, only water.
 The old man turned Ardan to stone.

 Then Ruais, the second son, set out in the same manner, and suffered the same fate.

-Finally, Covan the Brown-haired, the youngest, asked leave to go after his brothers.
+Finally, Covan the Brown-haired, the youngest, sought leave to go after his brothers and sister.
 His father gave him his blessing, and Covan took the smaller cake and gave the raven some.
 When he came to the cottage, he thanked the maiden for her advice, though he did not take it.
 He followed the cows and sat down when they came to pasture.
 There he heard music and listened to it.
 A boy ran to him and claimed his cows were in the corn; Covan said he could have driven them out in the time it took to come to him.
-Then the boy returned with the claim that dogs were worrying the cows; Covan said he could not have driven the dogs out in the time it took to reach him.
+Then the boy returned with the claim that dogs were worrying the cows; Covan said the boy could have driven the dogs out in the time he took to come running to him.